Movement to highlight missing Native women expands to males

 When men disappear, people think they can take care of themselves, Sands said.
 “That’s not always the case.”

-Family members have posted fliers around the region and called Sandoval's friends for information but still know nothing about what happened to him.
-They routinely check detention centers and hospitals.

-Bitsue mostly prefers staying at home in rural Coppermine, where she lives without running water or electricity and where her husband tends to livestock.
-Otherwise, she said she would be scanning crowds looking for anyone who fit her son's description: 5-foot-11 (180 centimeters) and 195 pounds (88 kilograms), with short brown hair and brown eyes, a mustache , and tattoos on his neck and arms.
-The anxiety would set in, sending her heart racing.

-Sandoval's name is among the roughly 160 that community leaders and volunteers have on a list of Navajos who are missing going back decades, both on and off the reservation that stretches into Utah, New Mexico and Arizona.
-Between 60% and 70% of the names are males, said Jolene Holgate, who helped organize the forum that drew health care providers, police officers, educators and local residents.
+Sandoval’s name is among the roughly 160 that community leaders and volunteers have on a list of Navajos who are missing going back decades, both on and off the reservation that stretches into Utah, New Mexico and Arizona.
+Between 60% and 70% of the names are males.

 Sandoval turned 34 in September.
 When he was younger, he helped take care of livestock, did handyman work and was “just a wonderful kid,” Bitsue said.